gazzamc/The-Expanse-RESTful-API/README.md

 # The Expanse - RESTful API
 Data Centric Development Milestone Project - Code Institute

+This is an API based off the TV Show *"The Expanse"* built using `Flask`, `Python` and `MySQL`.
+To accompany the API I also built a simple website "TEAPI" using `Bootstrap`, `Javascript` and `Custom CSS`.
+The user can test the API by retreiving, adding, editing and deleting the resources.

 ## Table Of Contents:
 - [Demo](#demo)<br>
 - [UX](#ux)<br>